🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 Quantifiable Learning

 The formal learning is always quantifiable.
 It is measurable and formulated.
 It is a learning or transfer of knowledge in a proper university or classroom setup, offered by skilled instructors and up to a certain degree.
-For example, if you need to take a particular course, you must take the beginner, advanced or master level courses to gain the required knowledge.
+For example, if you need to take a particular course, you must take beginner, advanced, or master-level courses to gain the required knowledge.
 The outcomes are measurable and you know the skill set that you can achieve after taking a certain level of formal education.

 The informal learning is, however, quite difficult to quantify.
 It is not measurable or pre-designed to achieve a particular set of skills in a set time frame.
-Since it is not a tangible training approach hence, there are no tracking or exams to gauge the skill set just like certifications or degree courses.
+Since it is not a tangible training approach, there are no tracking or exams to gauge the skill set, just like certifications or degree courses.
 The outcomes are difficult to measure.
-This is indeed one of the biggest challenges of informal learning i.e. the validation and recognition of the informally obtained knowledge in order to make it valid, valuable and visible to other for its proper utilization.
+This is indeed one of the biggest challenges of informal learning, i.e., the validation and recognition of the informally obtained knowledge in order to make it valid, valuable, and visible to others for its proper utilization.

-The Future Relevance of Formal and Informal Learning
+The Future Relevance of Formal and Informal Education

 So which of these two learning approaches are most relevant in the future?
 There are some difficulties in combining both of these teaching methods.
 Both offer their own distinctive educational experience, so it all comes down to the student’s learning goal.